Godofbrowser/axios-refresh-multiple-request/readme.md

 yarn serve
 ```

 > When the index page is loaded, you will notice two alert dialogs.
-These are for unauthorized errors as we tried to request with invalid token.
-The script the sends a refresh token request after which the 2 requests that failed initially are then sent again but this time with a new token gotten from the refresh token request.
+These are from 2 unauthorized request errors as we tried to request the api with invalid token.
+The script then sends a refresh token request to get new auth token after which the 2 requests that failed initially are then sent again, but this time with a new token gotten from the refresh token request.
 On success, you will notice the data was received and displayed on the webpage.